 North Seattle College is committed to fostering a welcoming and inclusive campus climate for all staff and students.
 As evidence of this ongoing commitment to diversity and social equity, the college has implemented a variety of programs, workshops and ongoing trainings to increase cultural competency and awareness to build community and facilitate student success.
-The Diversity Advisory Committee (DAC) is a standing committee that supports and advocates for the strategies, vision and values around diversity.
-For information on upcoming DAC meetings, events and workshops please see our Calendar.
+The president's Diversity & Inclusion Council for Equity (DICE) is a an advisory council that supports and advocates for the strategies, vision and values around diversity.
+For information on upcoming DICE meetings, events and workshops please see our Calendar.

 The Seattle Colleges District VI (including North Seattle College) is committed to the concept and practice of equal opportunity for all its students, employees, and applicants in education, employment, services and contracts, and does not discriminate on the basis of race or ethnicity, color, age, national origin, religion, marital status, sex, gender, gender identity, sexual orientation, status as a veteran or disabled veteran, political affiliation or belief, citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or presence of any physical, sensory, or mental disability, except where a disability may impede performance at an acceptable level.
 In addition, reasonable accommodations will be made for known physical or mental limitations for all otherwise qualified persons with disabilities.